abezr/climate-negotiaiton/README.md

 ---

-## Summary: Interview Talking Points
+## Conversation Starters

-### What excites me:
+### What excites me most:
 > "ComplexChaos is tackling a genuinely underserved problem — cooperation, not just collaboration.
-The Bonn pilot shows real impact with real users, and the research foundation (Santa Fe Institute, Habermas) gives it intellectual depth that most AI startups lack."
+The Bonn pilot shows real impact with real users, and the research foundation (Santa Fe Institute, Habermas) gives it intellectual depth that most AI startups lack.
+This is the kind of mission I've been looking for."

-### What I'd push back on:
+### What I'm curious to learn more about:
-> "The vision is broad.
-I'd want to understand how they're prioritizing.
-And the evaluation metrics, while promising, need more longitudinal rigor — does the consensus *hold*?
-Does it *implement*?"
+> "I'd love to understand the prioritization thinking — which domain is the current focus, and how learnings transfer across use cases.
+The evaluation story is already strong; I'm curious about plans for longitudinal tracking."

-### What I'd contribute:
+### What I hope to contribute:
-> "I'd bring evaluation infrastructure discipline — automated metrics, trace observability, and a framework that proves the AI is helping, not just fast.
-Plus hands-on migration work on the Vue→Next.js stack they mentioned."
+> "I'd bring evaluation infrastructure experience — automated metrics, trace observability, and frameworks that prove AI is helping, not just moving fast.
+Plus hands-on work on the Vue→Next.js migration and RAG pipeline optimization."

-### The one question I'd ask:
+### A question I'd love to explore together:
-> "If the AI-facilitated consensus leads to a decision that later fails, who's accountable?
-How do you design for that?"
+> "How do you help users develop appropriate trust in AI-facilitated consensus — enough to benefit from it, but with healthy skepticism to catch when it's wrong?"

 ---